SS Normandie: Fire and capsizing

 At 14:30 on 9 February 1942, sparks from a welding torch used by workman Clement Derrick ignited a stack of life vests filled with flammable kapok that had been stored in Lafayette's first-class lounge.
 The flammable varnished woodwork had not yet been removed, and the fire spread rapidly.
 The ship had a very efficient fire protection system, but it had been disconnected during the conversion and its internal pumping system was deactivated.
-The New York City Fire Department's hoses, unfortunately, did not fit the ship's French inlets.
+The New York City Fire Department's hoses did not fit the ship's French inlets.
 Before the fire department arrived, approximately 15 minutes after fire broke out, all onboard crew were using manual means in a vain attempt to stop the blaze.
 A strong northwesterly wind blowing over Lafayette's port quarter swept the blaze forward, eventually consuming the three upper decks of the ship within an hour of the start of the conflagration.
 Capt.
 Coman, along with Capt.
 Simmers, arrived about 15:25 to see his huge prospective command in flames.

 As firefighters on shore and in fire boats poured water on the blaze, Lafayette developed a dangerous list to port due to water pumped into the seaward side by fireboats.
 Vladimir Yourkevitch, the ship's designer, arrived at the scene to offer expertise but was barred by harbor police.
 Yourkevitch's suggestion was to enter the vessel and open the sea-cocks.
 This would flood the lower decks and make her settle the few feet to the bottom.
 With the ship stabilised, water could be pumped into burning areas without the risk of capsizing.
 The suggestion was rejected by the commander of the 3rd Naval District, Rear Admiral Adolphus Andrews.

 Between 17:45 and 18:00 on 9 February 1942, authorities considered the fire under control and began winding down operations until 20:00.
 Water entering Lafayette through submerged openings and flowing to the lower decks negated efforts to counter-flood, and her list to port gradually increased.
 Shortly after midnight, Rear Adm.
 Andrews ordered Lafayette abandoned.
 The ship continued to list, a process hastened by the 6,000 tons of water that had been sprayed on her.
 New York fire officials were concerned that the fire could spread to the nearby buildings.
 Lafayette eventually capsized during the mid watch (02:45) on 10 February, nearly crushing a fire boat, and came to rest on her port side at an angle of approximately 80 degrees.
 Recognising that his incompetence had caused the disaster, Rear Adm.
 Andrews ordered all pressmen barred from viewing the moment of capsize in an effort to lower the level of publicity.

-One man died in the tragedy – Frank "Trent" Trentacosta, 36, of Brooklyn, a member of the fire watch.
+One man died in the incident – Frank "Trent" Trentacosta, 36, of Brooklyn, a member of the fire watch.
 Some 94 USCG and Navy sailors, including some from Lafayette's pre-commissioning crew and men assigned to the receiving ship Seattle, 38 fire fighters, and 153 civilians, were treated for various injuries, burns, smoke inhalation, and exposure.